pixelsdb/pixels/pixels-turbo/pixels-worker-vhive/README.md

 docker push <your-docker-username>/<your-docker-image-name>:<your-image-tag>
 ```

-## FTP Service for Debuging and Profiling
+## FTP Service for Debugging and Profiling

 As you can see, we have FTP related environment variables in the configuration.
 This is because the function image will generate the logging file and profiling file during the execution, but the Firecracker microVM